 Union Station: Raleigh's Multimodal Transit Center

-The Raleigh Union Station project is a multimodal facility planned for Downtown Raleigh’s Warehouse District.
-Currently, the project is in Phase I construction.
+Raleigh Union Station is a multimodal facility located in Downtown Raleigh’s Warehouse District.

 The station and site construction is led by the City and is contracted through a Construction Manager at Risk (CMAR), Clancy & Theys, Skanska.
 The track and rail infrastructure construction is led by the North Carolina Department of Transportation and includes railroad track and signal work within Downtown Raleigh and in neighboring communities.

 - Four daily round-trips are available from Raleigh to Charlotte

 - $1 per hour metered parking available on site/ 2-hour maximum to allow for quick pick-up and drop-off of train passengers and access to food and retail.